simon-anthony/sqldev_krb/README.md

 ## Quick Start

 The first step is to generate the files required for configuration.
 This is done with **krb_conf**.
-Note that `SQLDEV_HOME` must be set:
+Note that `SQLDEV_HOME` must be set in the environment or supplied on the command line with **-h** (add **-H** to write to the registry).
+In this example of the output of the usage message we can see that the former is the case.

 <p align="center" spacing="10">
     <kbd>